A 1,200-word journalism competition for those with a flair for journalism and an interest in current affairs and history.

 - Can an event in the past cast new light on a current controversy?

 - How has history shaped the burning issues of today e.g. Brexit, climate change, inequality?

 - Are supposedly new debates merely old arguments in a different form?

 Once the closing date for submissions has passed, all entries will be read by our judging panel and a shortlist drawn up.
 From this shortlist, we will select one winner and two runners up.
-The chair of the judging panel is Dr Maurice Walsh from our leading Department of History.

 All shortlisted entries will win a small prize.
 Two runners-up will receive £50 each.
 The winner of the Young Columnist Award will receive £1,000 and be invited to an event at Goldsmiths to receive their trophy.

 Do you need some inspiration on what to write about?
 Take a look at our previous winners' entries.